scan3d

 --workers, --workers-per-node

-UMA predictor parallelism (workers > 1 disables analytic Hessians; workers_per_node forwarded to the parallel predictor).
+MLIP predictor parallelism (workers > 1 disables analytic Hessians; UMA backend only; workers_per_node forwarded to the parallel predictor).
+See workers > 1 silent FD downgrade for diagnostic notes.

 1, 1